Central City, New Orleans: Crime

 Central City was home to the civil rights movement in New Orleans in the 1960s, but fell into poverty, blight and crime in the late 1970s and into the 1980s and '90s.
 It was also one of the main areas affected by the crack epidemic in the mid 1980s The overall crime rate in Central City is 93% higher than the national average.
 For every 100,000 people, there are 15.16 daily crimes that occur in Central City.
 It is safer than 44% of the cities in Louisiana.
 There is a 1 in 19 chance of becoming a victim of any crime.
 However, the number of total year-over-year crimes in New Orleans has decreased by 7%.
 In 2014, Central City was ranked 2nd most dangerous neighborhood with 122 violent crimes in a three-month period.
-Criminal organizations like the 39ers Gang, Young Melph Mafia Dooney Boys and Byrd Gang have been known to operate out of Central City.
+Several gangs have been known to operate out of Central City.